szaher/sdk/proposals/2-trainer-local-execution/README.md

 - The local execution mode will initially support Subprocess, Podman, Docker and Apple Container.
 - The subprocess implementation will be restricted to single node.
 - The local execution mode will support only pytorch runtime initially.
+- Resource limitations on memory, cpu and gpu is not fully supported locally and might not be supported if the training backend doesn't expose apis to support it.

 ### Risks and Mitigations
 - **Risk**: Compatibility issues with non-Docker container runtimes.